Last modified on: 21/11/2024

 • Remember, mould and debris can hide in various nooks and crannies, so be thorough.

 The good thing about using vinegar is that it’s all natural.
 You don’t have to worry about toxic fumes or your family’s health.
 That being said, you can’t overuse this method.
-If you overuse it, vinegar may end up damaging your rubber seal in time.
+If you overuse it, the vinegar may end up damaging your rubber seal over time.

 Bleach and baking soda